Sahidev1/bash_gpt/README.md

 Note that this program is very basic, it lacks persistence of messages so the AI does not have "memory".
 Persistance will be implemented later on.

+## Requirements and Dependencies
+You need node 14.2.0 or higher.
+You also need NPM to install the programs dependencies.
+The programs dependencies can be seen in the package.json file.

 ## Installation

 You can install bash_gpt in two ways, either by running the provided install script or manually.